&

 In a large corporation, you have various financial and accounting roles, including the very well known CFO title.
 What is not as commonly known is that within these same corporations, and in many small businesses, a controller exists.
 Simply put, the controller is the top-dog accountant, responsible for managing and overseeing everything associated with accounting matters.
 Accordingly, the reach of a controller can be extensive, which is why I say they are well suited to help steer your company forward and upward–toward financial success and away from risk.

 No doubt, a good, full-time controller will cost a chunk of change.
-In fact, according to salary.com, the median controller base salary is $186,909 (as of November 28, 2017), which is in line with what I have personally seen among companies, including small businesses.
+In fact, according to salary.com, the median controller base salary is $257,124 (as of July 29, 2024), which is in line with what I have personally seen among companies, including small businesses.
+This is beyond the financial means of many small businesses, but it does not mean you cannot still benefit from what a controller brings to the table.

-Yet, CPA firms are increasingly providing virtual controllership services as an on-staff controller, but at a fraction of the cost since the services are tailored to your specific business and time needs.
+CPA firms are increasingly providing virtual controllership services, at a fraction of the cost since the services are tailored to your specific business and time needs.
 You gain the advantage of having a controller involved in your business, even if the independent controllership relationship only continues until your company is large enough to necessitate a full-time staff position.

 I welcome the opportunity to discuss how independent controllership services may be an ideal fit for your company.